pramesh-exe/StegIF/README.md

 The Location column specifies a location visible to the user for a more understandable story.
 The path in the Background column refers to the image used as background.
 The background images can be found in `/public/backgrounds`.

 So, using `dialogue.xlsx` and changing the images, the story can be adjusted and a new game can even be created.
 By default, the game is hosted in the `/game` path, as `/` is used for the research.
 You can use the `/story`-path to debug the newly created story, as it shows a directed graph of the story.
-Do not forget to run ` ` in the same folder as `dialogue.xlsx` to recreate the necessary json file for the system.
+Do not forget to run `python convert_to_json.py ` in the same folder as `dialogue.xlsx` to recreate the necessary json file for the system.

 ## Project structure